Pewpewarrows/AssetRace/README.md

 * Minified files, each separately, at the end, using jQuery getScript
 * Minified files, concatenated, in the head, using jQuery getScript
 * Minified files, concatenated, at the end, using jQuery getScript
+* Minified files, bundled, in the head, using jQuery getScript
+* Minified files, bundled, at the end, using jQuery getScript
 * Minified files, each separately, in the head, using jQuery getScript, jQuery from CDN
 * Minified files, each separately, at the end, using jQuery getScript, jQuery from CDN
 * Minified files, concatenated, in the head, using jQuery getScript, jQuery from CDN
 * Minified files, concatenated, at the end, using jQuery getScript, jQuery from CDN
+* Minified files, bundled, in the head, using jQuery getScript, jQuery from CDN
+* Minified files, bundled, at the end, using jQuery getScript, jQuery from CDN

 YepNope script loading (from Modernizr)